 In the following createUploadJob request sample, you will see that you need a UUID (Universally Unique Identifier), the type of job that you want the job to generate (such as AddFixedPriceItem, ReviseFixedPriceItem, or RelistFixedPriceItem), and the type of file you will be uploading (zip or gzip).
 As a best practice, we recommend using a Universally Unique Identifier generator that uses a timestamp as part of the generation algorithm, so that the ID is always unique.

-XML format (HTTP POST).
-Also available are the .txt version of this XML and the SOAP equivalent. <?xml version='1.0' encoding='UTF-8'?> <createUploadJobRequest xmlns="http://www.ebay.com/marketplace/services"> <uploadJobType>AddFixedPriceItem</uploadJobType> <UUID>334c72f0-aa1b-11dd-ad8b-0800200c9a66</UUID> <fileType>gzip</fileType> </createUploadJobRequest>
+XML format.
+Also available is the .txt version of this XML and the SOAP equivalent. <?xml version='1.0' encoding='UTF-8'?> <createUploadJobRequest xmlns="http://www.ebay.com/marketplace/services"> <uploadJobType>AddFixedPriceItem</uploadJobType> <UUID>334c72f0-aa1b-11dd-ad8b-0800200c9a66</UUID> <fileType>gzip</fileType> </createUploadJobRequest>

 Output